moding-il/bizdoc.core/README.md

 A _Pattern_ is a set of axis assigned to one or more user roles and rule.
 Use patterns to restrict access to accounts.
 Axes can be assigned in the form of range, array or mask.

-For example, to restrict view to years 20` for companies 201 and 202 to system role users, add the following:
+For example, to restrict view to years 20` for companies 201 and 202 to system role, add the following:

 ```json
     "Patterns": [